Rock Radio Heaven (R)

 Also known as: Mighty Mouth; Birth name was Ralph Wendel Wright

-Stations: CKLW Windsor, Ont., WIBG Philadelphia, WCAR Detroit
+Stations: CKLW Windsor, Ontario, WIBG Philadelphia, WCAR Detroit

 Notes: Was known as Ed Richards at WIBG and Mike Donahue at WCAR.
 Died at the age of 60.